|A passion for aviation||Aircraft Maintenance||Student life||Avionique (French)||Génie aérospatial (French)|

 In fact, the Accueil Plus Service can help facilitate your process with customs and immigration services as well as integration.
 Students who are registered and who must pick up their study permit and a Stage Coop work permit at the airport will spend less time waiting at the border.
 For these reasons, it is important to register at Accueil Plus and confirm your arrival date.

-As soon as you arrive at the airport, you should go to the Accueil Plus booth.
 The Accueil Plus booth is usually located in the arrival hall for international flights and is open from 10:00 to midnight.

 To be registred or to obtain more information about Accueil Plus Service, consult: http://www.accueilplus.ca/